-The scenery here looks just as good—if not better—from the water.
-At the center of all the action, you'll find kiosks for Circle Line Sightseeing Cruises, sailboat tours from The Clipper City and tickets to board the New York Water Taxi.
-Historic ships—including the 19th-century schooner Pioneer, Peking, one of the biggest sailing barks in the world, and Ambrose, a lightship used to guide other vessels—are also docked nearby.
+The Seaport sights look just as good—if not better—from the water.
+Head to Pier 16 to get tickets for Circle Line Sightseeing Cruises or the New York Water Taxi.
+Historic ships—including the 19th-century schooner Pioneer; Peking, one of the biggest sailing barks in the world; and Ambrose, a lightship used to guide other vessels—are also docked nearby.

 If you want to stay landlocked, find your way over to Pier 15 and take advantage of its indoor-outdoor seating, which provides excellent views of the water and surrounding area.